SergioFernandezDiz/Visualization-Report/README.md

 **Line Plot:**
 - X-axis: Year from 1963 to 2023
 - Y-axis: Average number of vehicles passing through the counting stations
-- Mouse Position: Exact value of vehicles and year
+- Hover(tooltip): Exact value of vehicles and year

 ### 4. Ticino's Monthly Patterns